 - Prosecutorial failure to turn over potentially exculpatory evidence to the defense.

 At the time of his trial, DeLuna claimed that Carlos Hernandez, a man who closely resembled him – and who matched the initial description of a witness who came face-to-face with the killer – had committed the murder.
 Prosecutors derided his claim as a “lie” and told jurors that there was no Carlos Hernandez.
 In upholding the conviction and death sentence on appeal, multiple courts said the same thing – Hernandez did not exist.
-Yet evidence uncovered years after DeLuna’s execution and presented here in painstaking detail reveals not only that Carlos Hernandez existed, but was well-known to police and prosecutors at the time of trial and had a long history of violent crimes similar to the one for which DeLuna was executed.
-Hernandez’s violence against young Hispanic women in Corpus Christi continued after his “tocayo” (namesake or twin), Carlos DeLuna, went to death row.
+Yet evidence uncovered years after DeLuna’s execution reveals not only that Carlos Hernandez existed, but was well-known to police and prosecutors at the time of trial because of his history of violent crimes similar to the one for which DeLuna was executed.
+Hernandez’s violence against young Latina women in Corpus Christi continued after his “tocayo” (namesake or twin), Carlos DeLuna, went to death row.

 Download Carlos Deluna Fact Sheet.